chee86j/express-docker-demo/README.md

 ```
 FROM node:20-alpine AS base
 WORKDIR /app
-COPY package.json ./
+COPY package*.json ./
 RUN npm install --production
 COPY src ./src
 EXPOSE 3000
-CMD ["npm", "start"]
+CMD ["node", "src/index.js"]
 ```

 Line-by-line teaching notes:

 1. `FROM node:20-alpine AS base` – We start by specify the base image to use.
 In this case since we are using Node.js version 20, we pick the official Node image with the lightweight Alpine Linux variant to keep the image size small.
 2. `WORKDIR /app` – then we set the working directory inside the container to `/app`, so all subsequent commands run in that context.
-3. `COPY package.json ./` – copy the `package.json` file first to leverage Docker's layer caching for dependencies.
+3. `COPY package*.json ./` – copy the `package.json` and lockfile first to leverage Docker's layer caching for dependencies.
 4. `RUN npm install --production` – install just the dependencies needed at runtime (no devDependencies) to keep the image small.
 5. `COPY src ./src` – bring in the actual application code after dependencies are cached.
 'COPY . ./' would also work here, but copying only what you need is a best practice.
 6. `EXPOSE 3000` – tell the container runtime that the app listens on port 3000.
-7. `CMD ["npm", "start"]` – tell Docker how to boot the container; it runs the same script you use locally.
-We can also use `node src/index.js` here if we wanted to be more explicit.
+7. `CMD ["node", "src/index.js"]` – tell Docker how to boot the container.
+You can swap in `npm start` if you prefer using the package script.

 Checkpoint: run `docker build -t express-docker-demo .` to make sure the file works.
 If it finishes successfully, you now have an image you can run anywhere.